Skip to main content

 }

-const fromBalance = getBalance(from);
+const fromBalance = getBalance(sender);

 assert(fromBalance >= amount, "Insufficient balance");